Changissnz/nu_merchant_principal/README.md

 **TAIV10:** Diagram illustrating the construct that one vulture $X$ is confronted with in the Game of Spilling Secrets.
-The vulture uses a mixed strategy of implicating security-breaker and preventative security to the spectated
+The vulture uses a mixed strategy of implicating security-breaker and preventative security with the spectated
 $Y_0$.
-Implicating security-breaker is denoted by $X$ sending a query $Q$ for information $I_j$, through the starting point of information $I_i$, with the response (possibly null or fallacious) from $Y_0$ as the formula $R*$.
+Implicating security-breaker is denoted by $X$ sending a query $Q$ for information $I_j$, through the starting point of information $I_i$, with the response (possibly null or fallacious) from $Y_0$ as the expression $R*$.
 For preventative security, the information of $Y_0$ deciding to act by move
-$A_i$ or defend the dependencies of secret information from exposure ($\mathbb{D}$) is sent to vulture $X$. $X$ is faced with the multi-decision of transmitting these two forms of information from $Y_0$ to its co-vultures,
+$A_i$ or defending the dependencies of secret information from exposure ($\mathbb{D}$) is sent to vulture $X$. $X$ is faced with the multi-decision of transmitting these two forms of information from $Y_0$ to its co-vultures,